Nancy Edell: Film

 In the early 1970s Nancy Edell was acclaimed as one of Canada's foremost animators, though she preferred to be considered an artist.
 Edell says that most of her early film work was a form of self-therapy, a response to growing up in the 1950s in Nebraska, the "rigid sex-roles" that defined her life and the violence she associated with sex."Dirty jokes were my basic childhood reference to sex.
 Sex is dirty, that kind of stuff.
 Men grabbing at women and leering.
 I was just working this out.”

 Edell's animation works were screened in numerous places throughout the world including Edinburgh, Oberhausen, Chicago, Amsterdam, Toronto, and Montreal.
 Edell won awards for her film work from festivals in Paris, France (1972), and Edinburgh, Scotland (1969) as well as the First Festival of Women's Films, New York City (1972), and the Canada Council.
 Edell had animation commissions from the BBC, CBC, and also Sesame Street.

 Her first two film animations, Black Pudding and Charley Company, were created using cut-out drawings and lithographic prints.
 The characters in these films were made from detailed drawings with moving parts that were filmed moving to create the animation.

 Edell moved away from work in film animation after the 1980s.
-However, residues of her animations can be seen in her still work through the "sequencing and fractured narrative structure" and the way she reused and repeated background images, as one would in cell animation.
+However, residues of her animations can be seen in her still work through the "sequencing and fractured narrative structure" and the way she reused and repeated background images, as one would in cel animation.